 How Does Electric ARC Furnace Work?(A)Author : trueniu Time : 2017/07/04

-Electric arc furnace is a high-temperature furnace that make steel with high-voltage electric arcs.
+Electric arc furnaces are high-temperature furnace that makes steel with high-voltage electric arcs.
 Electric arc furnaces are a feature of minimills that produce new steel products by recycling iron and steel scrap.